This page lists some advice and guidelines which every YunoHost administrator should be aware to take care of a YunoHost server :)

 Please don't do this.
 Reinstalling is a heavy operation and is not a good long-term strategy for fixing problems.
 You will get tired and won't learn anything.
 Forget the dream of having a "clean" server.
 A real-life server always end up being a bit "dirty".
 Also, you need to (progressively) learn how to solve issues when you encounter them.
 Reach for help with detailed symptoms of what you are trying to do and what is happening, and fix the issues.
 Over time, you will get a much better control over your server than just blindly reinstalling every time.

 If you host services and data that are important for your users, it is important that you setup a backup policy.
-Backups can be easily created from the webadmin - though they currently cannot be downloaded from it (but it can be downloaded through other means).
+Backups can be easily created from the webadmin - you can download it from the webadmin or via your favorite FTP client, such as FileZilla or your own terminal.
 You should perform backup regularly and keep them in a safe and different physical location from your server.
 More info on the backup documentation.

 As an administrator, you should configure an email client to check emails sent to